theball/minhttp/README.md

 MinHTTP
 =======

 An HTTP library for the minimalist.
-It allows you to send and receive raw HTTP requests.
+MinHTTP allows you to send and receive raw HTTP requests.
 It's a very thin wrapper around EventMachine's connect method with some SSL validation added.
 It uses http_parser.rb for very fast HTTP parsing.

 Example: